RobertGardner/teach-full-stack-project-template/README.md

 1. In your browser navigate to the site you used for your database design.
 1. Export your database as PostgreSQL, this should generate the SQL code for creating your database tables.
     - Reach out to an instructor if you have any issues with this step
 1. Copy the generated SQL code and paste it into the `database/schema.sql` below the preexisting sql code in the file.
-The end result should look something like *(You will likely have more tables)*:
+The end result should look something like: *(You will likely have more tables)*
     ```SQL
     set client_min_messages to warning;